Relativistic Digital Twin: Bringing the IoT to the Future: Validation

 The heaters' power at time $t$ are defined by $H_A(t)$ and $H_B(t)$ for the heater in $R_A$ and $R_B$, respectively.
 In $R_A$ we suppose to have also a cooler whose power at time $t$ is denoted by $C(t)$; this depends on a user-defined setpoint $C_{\mathrm{ref}}(t)$ which has $10$ degrees of active powers, namely $0 \leq C_{\mathrm{ref}}(t) \leq 9$, $C_{\mathrm{ref}}(t) \in \mathbb{N}$ for all times $t$.
 Based on our previous notation, we have the set of readable variables $R =$ $\{T_A,$ $T_B,$ $H_A,$ $H_B,$ $C,$ $C_{\mathrm{ref}},$ $b_H\}$ and writable variables $W =$ $\{C_{\mathrm{ref}},$ $b_H\}$.

 The following differential equations describe the system dynamics over time $t$; they will be used in the TD of the WT:

 Herein, the linear model for the temperature dynamics is provided by Newton's law of heat transfer, whereas considering thermal inertia in the cooling system yields the first-order linear model in \eqref{eq:roomModelLast}.
 The parameters set $P$ is defined by $P = \{\alpha^{R}_1, \dots, \alpha^{R}_{10}\}$, where $\alpha^{R}_*$ are free variables and their values will be estimated by the learning module of the RDT framework, based on observations from the simulated/real environment.

-Given such a model, we generated the TD for the rooms as previously introduced in Section \ref{sec:model}.
+Given such a model, we generated the TD for the rooms as previously introduced in Section~\ref{sec:model}.
 In this description, we note that some parameters are shared among different properties.
 For example, $\alpha^R_3$ is connected to both $R_A$ and $R_B$.
-The parameter $\alpha^R_6$ is shared between the two heaters but it coincides with the outdoor temperature, assumed to be constant over time, \ie{} $T_{\text{out}}(t) = T_{\text{out}} = \alpha^R_6$, $\forall t$.
+The parameter $\alpha^R_6$ is shared between the two heaters but it coincides with the outdoor temperature, assumed to be constant over time, i.e., $T_{\text{out}}(t) = T_{\text{out}} = \alpha^R_6$, $\forall t$.
 Finally, we defined a \texttt{global} variable for the outdoor temperature, called \texttt{global[2]} in Listing~\ref{lst:td-temp}.

 We set up a simulation environment to generate the temperature data acquired by the virtual sensors positioned inside the two rooms.
 To avoid a straightforward learning system where the proposed DTWT model mimics exactly the simulated environment, we defined a different model to simulate the rooms' temperature.
 Considering a thermal inertia, and thus first-order dynamics, in the heating system and not in the cooling system, the simulation model reads as follows: